Hill30/NGScroller/README.md

 * **top-visible - name**, optional - if provided a reference to the item currently in the topmost visible position will be placed in the member with the said name on the scope associated with the viewport.
 If the viewport is the window, the value will be placed on the $rootScope
 * **top-visible-element - name**, optional - if provided a reference to the DOM element currently in the topmost visible position will be placed in the member with the said name on the scope associated with the viewport.
 If the viewport is the window, the value will be placed on the $rootScope
 * **top-visible-scope - name**, optional - if provided a reference to the scope created for the item currently in the topmost visible position will be placed in the member with the said name on the scope associated with the viewport.
 If the viewport is the window, the value will be placed on the $rootScope
+* **adapter - name**, optional - if provided a reference to the adapter object for the scroller instance will be placed in the member with the said name on the scope associated with the viewport.
+If the viewport is the window, the value will be placed on the $rootScope

 ###Data Source
 Data source is an object to be used by the uiScroll directive to access the data.